Get in Touch

 The Effects of IMS

-The effects of IMS are cumulative – needling stimulates a certain amount of healing, until eventually, the condition is healed and the pain disappears.
+The effects of Intramuscular Stimulation are cumulative – needling stimulates a certain amount of healing, until eventually, the condition is healed and the pain disappears.
 Some patients treated with IMS have remained pain free for over 20 years.

 Frequency of Treatments